chobie/jira-api-restclient/README.md

 ## License

-JIRA REST API Client is released under the MIT License.
+Jira REST API Client is released under the MIT License.
 See the bundled [LICENSE](LICENSE) file for details.